Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

 \subsection{Correlated phases}

 The SWM sum rule and the localization tensor have been known for over three decades.
-More recently, the surge of interest in quantum geometry has been largely driven by the discovery of the magic angle in twisted bilayer graphene (TBG) \cite{cao2018, cao2018a, Yankowitz2019, Lu2019} and the rapid development of moiré materials \cite{Andrei2021}.
-These systems exhibit flat bands due to destructive interference of electronic paths over large unit cells, where the geometric length scale is typically comparable to the unit cell size.
-While moiré materials are expected to host significant quantum geometry, much of the literature on quantum geometric effects differs conceptually from the theme of this review.
+More recently, the surge of interest in quantum geometry has been driven by the discovery of the magic angle in twisted bilayer graphene \cite{cao2018, cao2018a, Yankowitz2019, Lu2019} and the rapid development of moiré materials \cite{Andrei2021}.
+These systems exhibit flat bands due to destructive interference over large moiré unit cells $a_m$, for which the geometric length scale is typically $\ell_g \approx a_m \gg a$.
+While moiré materials clearly host significant geometric effects, much of the existing literature pursues questions that differ conceptually from the theme of this review.
+Our focus has been on ground-state dipole fluctuations, whereas in moiré systems the interest lies in how such fluctuations reshape interactions and thereby stabilize correlated phases.

-Our focus has been on dipole fluctuations in the ground state, whereas in moiré systems, the interest lies in the role of such fluctuations in modifying interactions that drive many-body phases.
-This arises because quantum geometry derives from dipole fluctuations which smear the real-space charge distribution, causing even short-range interactions to develop spatial profiles that can lead to a completely different ground state.
-Practically, these effects manifest through form factors, $\langle u_k | u_{k+q}\rangle$, in projected interactions, $\sum_q V_q \bar{\rho}_q \bar{\rho}_{-q}$ where the projected density operator is $\bar{\rho}_q = \sum_k \langle u_k | u_{k+q}\rangle c^\dag_{k+q} c^\phdag_k$.
-Numerous studies on TBG have already highlighted the importance of form factors within a Hartree-Fock framework.
-There has also been intense effort to interpret these form factors in terms of well-understood systems like Landau levels \cite{Tarnopolsky2019} and heavy fermions \cite{Song2022}.
+Nevertheless, viewing the problem through the lens of a geometric length scale provides useful intuition.
+Dipole fluctuations are tied to extended real-space charge distributions, which can cause even short-range interactions to acquire spatial structure at the geometric scale.
+In practice, these effects enter through projected interactions,